Exposure and Response Prevention (ERP) Therapy in Toronto

 The consultation is also a wonderful time to address any questions you may have.

-Once you’re matched, your ERP therapist will prioritise getting to know what’s most important to you.
+Once you’re matched, your ERP therapist will prioritize getting to know what’s most important to you.

 KMA Therapy has five locations throughout Toronto and we offer online therapy, too.
 To learn more about ERP therapy, give us a call at 416 487 6288 fill out our registration form below to have our care coordinator reach out with more information.